toddharrison/BriarCode/fake-block/readme.md

 ### `/fb hide <group-name> <player-name>`
 Hides the specified group from the specified player (player may be online or offline).
 This shows the real air blocks.
 May also be used in the console.

+## Permissions
+Fake-block requires only one permission, which allows calling the commands above (OP is always allowed):
+`fakeblock`

 ## Suggestions and Support
 Please feel free to provide suggestions (this plugin is in active development) or ask questions using the [BriarCraft